RedisLabs/redislabs-docs/content/kubernetes/security/ldap.md

 To [map LDAP groups to Redis Enterprise access control roles]({{<relref "/rs/security/access-control/ldap/enable-role-based-ldap.md">}}), you'll need to use the Redis Enterprise [API]({{<relref "/rs/references/rest-api/requests/ldap_mappings/">}}) or [admin console]({{<relref "/rs/security/access-control/ldap/enable-role-based-ldap.md">}}).

-## Enable LDAP for Redis Enterprise cluster (REC)
+## Enable LDAP

-Use the `.spec.ldap` field in the `RedisEnterpriseCluster` custom resource to enable LDAP for Redis Enterprise cluster (REC).
+To enable LDAP for your REC, use the `.spec.ldap` field in the `RedisEnterpriseCluster` custom resource.

 The following `RedisEnterpriseCluster` example resource enables a basic LDAP configuration: